 - 1 teaspoon sesame oil

-- 1 teaspoon ginger powder or 2 teaspoons fresh grated ginger
+- 1 teaspoon ginger powder, or 2 teaspoons fresh grated ginger

-- 1 pinch of salt
+- 1 pinch salt

-- 1 pinch of red pepper flakes optional
+- 1 pinch red pepper flakes, optional

 Instructions